florianpfleiderer/florianpfleiderer/README.md

 #### Other projects
 - object detection & path planning on Pioneer-3DX mobile robot platform
 - racecar Laptime Simulation in ChassisSim
--->

-### 🔭 I'm currently working on ...

-- my masters degree in computer science

 ### 💡 A little more about me...